 Unfortunately, Mitchell was not the killer.
 He was a shoe operative who over the past two or three years had behaved outlandishly and displayed “extraordinary” behavior.
 Still because he confessed, he was taken before the court where he was given a lecture, cautioned against such future conduct, and set free.
 Thus, Osborne’s murder remained unsolved.

-One of the most gruesome and mysterious murders that happened over Christmas occurred at No. 12 Great Coram Street in London during the Christmas of 1872.
-The victim was 27-year-old Clara Boswell* who had just moved to Great Coram Street in Russell Square.
+Another Christmas crime in the Victorian Era that is perhaps one of the most gruesome and would have been something Madame Tussaud might display in her Chamber of Horrors was a mysterious murder that occurred at No. 12 Great Coram Street in London during the Christmas holiday of 1872.
+The victim was 27-year-old Clara Boswell* and she had just moved to Great Coram Street in Russell Square.
 Newspapers said she was in the habit of accepting engagements as a supernumerary at various theatres and music halls.
 She also frequently worked at Alhambra, the Argyll Rooms, and other places of entertainment, and when need be, she eked out a living by prostitution.

 “On Tuesday night she left her room about ten o’clock, having previously borrowed a shilling from a fellow lodger named Nelson.
 About midnight she returned with a foreigner supposed to be German, and in conversation with the landlady of the house and others she appeared to be unusually lively.”